Control Your "Controllables"

-In previous blogs on The Starter Log I have focused a lot on controlling the Controllables.
+In previous blogs on The Starter Log I have focused on controlling the "Controllables".
 Control the things that you can control and forgot about all of the distractions.
-After thinking more about this and reading up on some work of habit specialist, James Clear, I think we put ourselves in positions to make those Controllables harder then they should ever be.
+After thinking more about this and reading up on a work of habit specialist, James Clear, I think we put ourselves in positions to make those "Controllables" harder then they should ever be.

-Like I mentioned before, we always have a choice and we can always control our actions, but in reality, a lot of those actions are responses to the environment we put ourselves in.
+Like I mentioned before, we always have a choice and we can always control our actions.
+But in reality, a lot of those actions are responses to the environment we put ourselves in.
 The impact your environment has on your behaviors is extremely important and can determine your potential.
-Now, maybe you already know this, but if you're like me you might not have put much thought into this.
+Maybe you already know this, but if you're like me, you might not have put much thought into this idea.

-Have you ever walked into your house or a friend's and mindlessly grabbed a cookie or treat that was sitting on the kitchen counter?
+Have you ever walked into your house and mindlessly grabbed a cookie or treat that was sitting on the kitchen counter?